blouyakis/emt_basic/module_4_test.md

 ### Q12 🟢
 **Front**
-20-year-old neck GSW, life-threat bleed.
-After hand pressure you should:
+A 20-year-old male was shot in the neck.
+You observe life-threatening bleeding from the wound.
+After you apply direct pressure with your gloved hand, you should:
 • Circumferential compression dressing
 • Apply C-collar
 • **Apply occlusive dressing**